Classic, Simple Christmas Tour

 Shop Dough Bowls

-I added more bells to the opening shelving in the kitchen and my favorite Christmas mugs that I bought years ago from Pottery Barn (they no longer sell the collection).
+I added more vintage looking bells to the opening shelving in the kitchen and my favorite Christmas mugs that I bought years ago from Pottery Barn (they no longer sell the collection).

 Shop Christmas Plates & Mugs